sandstone-mc/sandstone-documentation/docs/features/objectives.md

 myKills.divide(4)
 // Divide my kills by the number of kills of the winner myKills.divide(winnerKills)

+/* Modulo */
+// Set my kills to my kills modulo 4 myKills.modulo(4)
+// Set my kills to my kills modulo the number of kills of the winner myKills.modulo(winnerKills)
 ```

 There are two more inline operation: